ericphanson/SDPAFamily.jl/docs/src/examples.md

 solution up to errors of size $\sim 10^{-1}$ for `:sdpa` variant.
 All other variants have failed to produce a result due to redundant constraints and returned with default value 0.

+This problem is revisited at very high precision in [Changing parameters & solving at very high precision](@ref).